How to Make and Use Bathing Herbs

 You do not need to use oodles of herbs.
 You want to use enough so that you can smell the herbs and sense their presence while relaxing in your tub.
 When making a 'tea bag" I like to use a 5 x 7 muslin bag filled with about 1/3 cup of my bathing herbs mixture.

-There are three different ways you can prepare your herbal baths, depending on your preferences.
+There are a few different ways you can prepare your herbal baths, depending on your preferences.

 - Fill pot with water, heat to almost boiling and remove from the heat